haoliangw/haoliangw.github.io/wavelets.md

 * **How to design the mother wavelet in graph domain, and how to define the scaling and translation operations for this mother wavelet on weighted graphs.**

-  The mother wavelet is localized in some Euclidean space, however, graphs don't necessarily contains the coordinates information, then how can we design a localized mother wavelet in a non-Euclidean space?
+  By design, the mother wavelet is localized in the Euclidean space (e.g.: in signal processing, mother wavelet only exists for a short time, which is localized in time), however, graph data is defined using vertices and edges, then how can we design a localized mother wavelet in such a non-Euclidean space?

-  Another problem is, in the classical wavelet transform, both scaling and translation of the mother wavelet are defined in the space domain, however, for the graph data, it is elusive how to define these two operations directly.
+  Another problem is, in the classical wavelet transform, both scaling and translation operations of the mother wavelet are defined in the space domain, however, for the graph data, it is elusive how to define these two operations directly.

   In the SGWT, the wavelet designing problem and the scaling problem are both solved by a wavelet transform analogue in the frequency domain.
 It is done by first showing that the scaling of a wavelet in the space domain can be completely transferred to the frequency domain, where a scaled wavelet acts as a bandpass filter (only frequencies in a frequency band are passed).
 Hence in the SGWT, instead of scaling in the space domain, we scale the mother wavelet in the frequency domain.
-A real-valued kernel function $g(\lambda)$ is designed to represent the corresponding bandpass filter of the mother wavelet in the frequency domain, hence we no longer need to worry about how to design the mother wavelet in a non-Euclidean space, we just need to make sure that the corresponding wavelets of $g(\lambda)$ in the graph domain are indeed localized.
+A real-valued kernel function $g(\lambda)$ is designed to represent the corresponding bandpass filter of the mother wavelet in the frequency domain, thus, we no longer need to worry about how to design the mother wavelet in a non-Euclidean space, we just need to make sure that the corresponding wavelets of $g(\lambda)$ in the graph domain are indeed localized.
 Then for some discrete scale values $s_1,s_2,\dots,s_J$, we could obtain multiple kernel functions $g(s_1\lambda), g(s_2\lambda),\dots,g(s_J\lambda)$ such that each of them will cover a sub-band of the entire graph spectrum.

-  Then for the translation problem, a delta impulse function (only have value 1 at one point and 0 everywhere else) was introduced to show that translating a mother wavelet is the same as applying the mother wavelet to a delta impulse.
+  For the translation problem, a delta function (only have value 1 at one point and 0 everywhere else) was introduced to show that translating a mother wavelet is the same as applying the mother wavelet to a delta function.

 * **How to make the graph wavelet transform efficient for large graphs.**

-  Based on the solution to the scaling problem, a Fourier transform of the graph data is needed, it is done by diagonalizing the graph Laplacian matrix $\mathscr{L}=U\Lambda U^T$ (also termed as the eigendecomposition) to obtain the frequencies of the graph and the corresponding eigenbasis.
+  Based on the solution to the scaling problem, a Fourier transform of the graph data is needed, it is done by diagonalizing the graph Laplacian matrix $\mathscr{L}=U\Lambda U^T$ (also termed as the eigendecomposition) to obtain the frequencies of the graph and its corresponding eigenbasis.
 However, this eigendecomposition is of $O(N^3)$ time complexity.
 For any graph with more than a few thousands vertices, the SGWT will be too expansive to use.

   Hence, a polynomial approximation approach is used to calculate the transform without the expansive eigendecomposition.
-It is achieved by directly approximating the kernel function $g(s\lambda)$ by truncated Chebyshev polynomials.
+It is achieved by directly approximating the kernel function $g(s\lambda)$ using truncated Chebyshev polynomials.
 The maximum error of the truncated Chebyshev polynomials is only a slightly higher than that of the minimax polynomial (the unique polynomial which has the smallest maximum deviation from the true function), and in the region where $g(s\lambda)$ is smooth, truncated Chebyshev polynomials have significantly lower approximation error.